UPPS 07.07.01 - Satisfactory Academic Progress for Undergraduate Students on Financial Aid

 2.0 for second baccalaureate students

 Successful pace of completion of at least 67 percent of all attempted coursework, including credit hours transferred from another school, and those periods during which the student did not receive financial aid.

 Total attempted hours do not exceed 150 percent of the maximum number of semester hours required for any undergraduate degree (180 hours for first baccalaureate, 45 hours for second baccalaureate).

 At the end of each semester, Financial Aid and Scholarships will also review progress of students on financial aid probation (e.g., students on an approved appeal exemption).
 Students on an exemption for one semester (e.g., not on an academic plan) must meet the SAP criteria at the end of the probationary semester.
 If not meeting the requirements, the university will place the student on financial aid suspension making the student ineligible for financial aid.
 Those students on an academic plan must meet the criteria specified in the plan for each semester.
 If the student fails to meet any criterion, the university will place the student on financial aid suspension making him or her ineligible for financial aid.

 Financial Aid Suspension and Reinstatement – Students not meeting the SAP guidelines upon evaluation will have their aid eligibility suspended.
-The only remedy for financial aid suspension is for the student to pay for his or her own education until meeting SAP requirements at the end of the next spring semester.
+The only remedy for financial aid suspension is for the students to pay for their own education until meeting SAP requirements at the end of the next spring semester.
 The only exception is when the university grants an appeal exemption for unusual or mitigating circumstances.
 If a student on financial aid suspension meets the SAP requirements prior to the evaluation period, the student may submit an appeal for review and possible reinstatement of aid.